joanweru/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 You can also get the value of the variable the pointer points to, by using the `*` operator **(the dereference operator)**.

 `
-int myAge = 43;     // Variable declaration
+int myAge = 43;     // Variable declaration \n
-int* p = &myAge;  // Pointer declaration
+int* p = &myAge;  // Pointer declaration \n

-// Reference: Output the memory address of myAge with the pointer (0x7ffe5367e044) printf("%p\n", p);
+// Reference: Output the memory address of myAge with the pointer (0x7ffe5367e044) \n printf("%p\n", p);

-// Dereference: Output the value of myAge with the pointer (43) printf("%d\n", *p);
+// Dereference: Output the value of myAge with the pointer (43) \n printf("%d\n", *p);
 `